 Reese, a 2011 National Lacrosse Hall of Fame inductee, was a two-sport star at Yale, where he was an attackman and middle linebacker.
 "You got to play with reckless abandon and play angry as well," Reese told Lacrosse Magazine in 2011 about his football career.
 "Then I was able to go out on lacrosse and be the goal-scorer.
 Another reason for going to Yale, other than because my brother was there, was because I could play two Division I sports."
 Reese, now an assistant for Long Island power West Islip (N.Y.), is widely considered the best player to ever play lacrosse at Yale.
-He set the NCAA single-season record for goals in his senior year (82), and remains Yale's all-time leader in goals (162) and points (200).
+He set the NCAA single-season record for goals in his senior year (82) — a mark tied in 2014 by Albany's Miles Thompson — and remains Yale's all-time leader in goals (162) and points (200).

 Lacrosse: Oakton (Va.)

 Grimm, the son of the Washington Redskins' former Pro Bowl offensive lineman Russ Grimm, helped lead Oakton (Va.)
 High to three state championships and was an All-American midfielder recruited by Virginia, Georgetown and Loyola, but chose to take a chance walking on to the Virginia Tech football team.
 Eventually, he was drafted in the seventh round of the 2010 NFL draft and played three seasons with the Tampa Bay Buccaneers.
 His younger brother, Dylan, was a co-captain as a senior defenseman for 2012 national champion Loyola.

 Football: Baltimore Ravens, Florida